apache/kyuubi/docs/deployment/engine_on_yarn.md

 Instead, you can schedule a periodically `kinit` process via `crontab` task on the local machine that hosts Kyuubi server or simply use [Kyuubi Kinit](settings.html#kinit).

-## Deploy Kyuubi Flink Engine on Yarn
+## Deploy Kyuubi Flink Engine on YARN

 ### Requirements